pgerke/get-odassey/README.md

 You can access the help center by selecting the corresponding link in the support menu.
 ![Help Center](images/screenshots/help_center.jpg)

+## Privacy Policy

+Long story short: As an application Odassey does not collect data of any kind with the exception of server logs.
+You may create an account at the Odassey Help Center, but it is not necessary to do so in order to use the application.
+Please check out our detailed [Privacy Policy](https://privacy.philipgerke.com/) for details.

 Made with ❤️ by [Philip Gerke](https://github.com/pgerke)